-Vanilla price rise hits ice cream makers
+Vanilla price rise hits ice-cream makers

-Vanilla price rise proves chilling for ice cream makers
+Vanilla price rise proves chilling for ice-cream makers

-The price of vanilla has soared over the last two years, sending a chill down the spine of UK ice cream makers.
+The price of vanilla has soared over the last two years, sending a chill down the spine of UK ice-cream makers.

 At around $600 per kilo the sweet ingredient costs more than silver.

-Snugbury's icecream is run by three sisters near Nantwich in Cheshire.
+Snugburys Ice Cream is run by three sisters near Nantwich in Cheshire.
 The business churns out around five tonnes of ice cream in a busy week from the family farm.

-Around a third of their forty flavours contain vanilla in some form and they are paying their supplier thirty times more for the extract than they did in previous years.
+Around a third of their 40 flavours contain vanilla in some form and they are paying their supplier 30 times more for the extract than they did in previous years.

 "It has really gone up, so last year we decided to buy it forward by a year's-worth," said Cleo Sadler, who manages the production side of the business.